-I don’t know if you are like me but the stretch of summer just after the Independence Day to the end of the August I’m not really sure what to decorate our porch with, it’s too early for fall with its gorgeous pumpkins but I don’t want to leave all of our Independence Day decor up.
+I don’t know if you are like me but the stretch of summer just after Independence Day to the end of August I’m not really sure what to decorate our porch with, it’s too early for fall with its gorgeous pumpkins but I don’t want to leave all of our Independence Day decor up.
 So after some Pinterest perusing, we set out to tackle the project of decorating our front porch, to create a summer farmhouse porch feel.

 Southern Charm Meets Farmhouse